TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 On the opposite, the CLEA system assumes that the authority in charge of the Manual Contact Tracing is trustworthy when it comes to dealing with personal data, for instance when a manual contact tracing team contact a location manager or event organizer, not to take advantage of the information collected beyond what is strictly required to perform its task.
 However this authority must not be involved in the cluster detection process, that is not under its responsibility.

-It should be noted that technical implementation considerations (e.g., the exact design of the CLEA server) are out of scope of the present document.
+It should be noted that technical implementation considerations (e.g., the exact design of the CLEA server or application) are out of scope of the present document, whereas such considerations can impact security and privacy.

 ### 2.4- Technical requirements